angel-ibm/motoqp/README.md

 4. #### The UI

-   My apologies for not documenting it thoroughly, but going into details would be out of the purpose
+   My apologies for not documenting it thoroughly, but going into details would be out of the scope of MotoQP

 ### Code